So you’ve decided to make your family a delicious summer fruit tart or take advantage of the fall harvest by baking a sweet pumpkin pie.

 One problem with blind baking is that without a filling to hold down the pastry, the dough can puff up as steam produced during baking gets trapped in the dough’s gluten structure.
-This can lead to an uneven crust, and over- or under-baked areas.
+This can lead to an uneven crust and over or under-baked areas.

 Alternatives to Pie Weights

 Pricking the dough with a fork – known as “docking” – is often suggested as an alternative.
-It helps the steam escape, and can reduce the amount that a crust puffs up, but the sides can still be a problem and wet fillings can seep through these holes into the crust, making it soggy.
+It helps the steam escape and can reduce the amount that a crust puffs up, but the sides can still be a problem, and wet fillings can seep through these holes into the crust, making it soggy.

-Luckily there are plenty of alternatives to pie weights that you might have lying around the house or right in your kitchen, which can be used as a substitute and will work just as well.
+Luckily, there are plenty of alternatives to pie weights that you might have lying around the house or right in your kitchen, which can be used as a substitute and will work just as well.

-1 – Dried Beans, Rice, Popcorn
+1. Dried Beans, Rice, Popcorn

 You may already have heard of “baking beans,” which are simply dried beans used as makeshift pie weights.
-Rice, popcorn or similar dried foods can also be used, and are something you may have on hand in your kitchen.

-2 – Steel Balls or Other Metal Objects
+3. Steel Balls or Other Metal Objects

 Small steel balls or other metal objects have the added advantage of holding and then radiating heat to the crust, which can help to give a more even bake.

-Make sure that any items that you use are clean, and oven safe.
+Make sure that any items that you use are clean and oven-safe.

-3 – Metal Chain
+4. Metal Chain

 Re-use the sugar several times before using it in your favorite recipe for a toasted, caramel flavor.

-5 – Another Pie Form
+7. Another Pie Form

-Perhaps the most ingenious substitute is to lay another, smaller pie form over your parchment paper or aluminum foil.
+Perhaps the most ingenious substitute is to lay another smaller pie form over your parchment paper or aluminum foil.
 This can then be inverted and baked upside down on a baking tray, to allow gravity to work its magic!

 - Chilling or freezing your crust before blind baking can also help to prevent puffing.
-It also reduces the likelihood that your foil or parchment paper will stick, or that you will damage any fancy fluting.
+It also reduces the likelihood that your foil or parchment paper will stick or that you will damage any fancy fluting.

-- Pricking your crust with a fork can be a good safety measure even when using pie weights.
+- Pricking your crust with a fork can be a good safety measure, even when using pie weights.
 Just don’t do this with very wet fillings.

 - Always remember to have a layer of foil or parchment paper between your crust and the weights.
 This stops them from sticking, makes removal easier, and prevents flavors or aromas from transferring to the crust.

 - Some recipes call for a crisp, golden crust.
-Remove your weights and foil or paper half way through blind baking to allow the crust to bake fully and develop some color.
+Remove your weights and foil or paper halfway through blind baking to allow the crust to fully bake and develop some color.

-Follow the advice above and you should be baking perfect pie crusts every time, no matter your choice of pie weights!
+Follow the advice above, and you should be baking perfect pie crusts every time, no matter your choice of pie weights!